 Appropriate Sexual Health and Wellbeing resources are available for all pupils online on the School's Firefly site.
-There, pupils can find signposting for organisations offering support and access to confidential sexual and reproductive health advice and treatment.
-Furthermore, pupils can also access information relevant to their weekly lessons on their OneNote class notebook.
+There, pupils can find signposting to organisations offering support and access to confidential sexual and reproductive health advice and treatment.
+Pupils can also access information relevant to their weekly lessons on their OneNote class notebook.